rust-lang/moderation-team/moderation-team-charter.md

 ### Secretary

 * Responsible for
-  * Taking notes in team meetings
+  * Taking notes in team meetings.
-  * Management of team documentation and policy
-  * Tracking terms and timelines for policy items and bringing those items to the team for discussion as needed
     * If the secretary is not available for a meeting, any participant in the meeting may volunteer to take notes.
+  * Management of team documentation and policy.
+  * Tracking terms and timelines for policy items and bringing those items to the team for discussion as needed.

 ### Facilitator